 Extensive flooding this winter provided a wakeup call to many people about the threat that climate change poses to our livelihoods and communities.
-Climate Outreach is running a series of community seminars allowing people to discuss the issues, understand how climate change is involved and plan for the future.
+COIN is running a series of community seminars allowing people to discuss the issues, understand how climate change is involved and plan for the future.

 Initial sessions took place in the heart of Somerset, the centre of urban Oxford and rural Witney all of which had experienced flooding this winter.